 #3 Small Carolina Rig- This is the perfect time for a 3/8 ounce, with an 18” leader Carolina Rig.
 I like the tried and true Zoom Lizard in basic colors like Watermelon/ Red, Green Pumpkin/ Magic and Junebug.
 I will drag this rig fairly slow and keep it in the strike zone as long as possible and let my lizard do the rest.

 #4 Buzzbait.
 I know it may seem early for a buzzbait according to traditionalists, but this is an excellent time for a mega head largemouth bass on a buzzbait.

 I like to throw the Santone Lake Fork Braid buzzbait.
 It has a heavier wire hook and the bait rides lower in the water so you land more of your bites.
-I try and fish a more slender soft plastic trailer and will ALWAYS use a trailer hook this time of year.
-Reel this buzzbait in at a slow to medium retrieve and try and get it in the grass or make it slam into stumps.
+I try to fish a more slender soft plastic trailer and will ALWAYS use a trailer hook this time of year.
+Reel this buzzbait in at a slow to medium retrieve and try to get it in the grass or make it slam into stumps.
 The hungry bass that are stopping by off of interstate will be looking for a good meal.

-Get out there and look for some of these high octane bass stations that will hold fish coming and going from spawning areas and you may encounter some of the best fishing of the spring.
+Get out there and look for some of these high-octane bass stations that will hold fish coming and going from spawning areas and you may encounter some of the best fishing of the spring.